 If you file a Request for Order (RFO) to have the court decide issues of custody and visitation, the court requires you and your spouse/domestic partner to attend mediation before the hearing.
 Failure to participate in mediation may prevent that parent from being heard in court on the issue of custody/visitation.
 In cases of domestic violence, mediation must be conducted with each parent separately, if the protected party (or party that alleges domestic violence in a declaration signed under the penalty of perjury) so requests.

-If mediation is unsuccessful, you have a right to a hearing.
-Contested child custody cases have priority on the court's calendar and if it is one of the issues it must be bifurcated for separate trial.
+If mediation is unsuccessful, party has a right to a hearing.
+Contested child custody cases have priority on the court's calendar and if it is one of the issues it may be bifurcated for separate trial.

 The court must determine child custody using the best interest of the child standard.
 Family Code gives the courts widest discretion to select a parenting plan that is in the best interest of the child.
 It is very hard to win an appeal of a custody award because of the court's widest discretion.